christensenjairus/ClusterCreator/README.md

 ## Installation Errors
 `tofu apply` may exit with errors because it is difficult for Proxmox to clone the same template over and over.
 You may need to run `tofu apply` a few times with larger clusters because of this.
 Proxmox may also need help if it says that configs already exist or if a VM is not responding.

 A workaround is to add nodes to your cluster in batches and run `tofu apply` to create smaller sets of nodes.
-You may want to do this anyway so you can distribute the VMs across your proxmox cluster and vary the `proxmox_node` argument.

-If you do need to undo the k8s install on the VMs `./uninstall_k8s.sh` should work, but creating brand-new VMs the best way to ensure a clean slate.
+If you do need to undo the k8s installation on the VMs `./uninstall_k8s.sh` should work, but creating brand-new VMs the best way to ensure a clean slate.

 ## Dual Stack Networking
 The VLAN and VMs created by Tofu can have IPv6 enabled both on the host level and inside the cluster for dual-stack networking.
 There are three configurations for IPv6 and dual-stack networking...